yyu233/LeetCode/GeneralThoughts.md

 5. For data structure processing, divide the data structure into a processed part and unprocessed part.
 Processed part has information what we have already known so far.
 It's like looking backward and forward.
 6. Top-down recursion vs Bottom-up recursion.

+## Steps:
+1. Identify the problem.
+Transform the original question.
+Divide into sub question
+2. What we can do to get closer to the answer to the sub question.
+3. What information can help us achieve that?
+What informatoin cannot help us?
+4. When we simulate the basic operation of embryo of our algorthim, what we know must be always true? based on that what can we derive?

 ## Common Strategy ##

 1. Sliding Window